theresalca/Module-2-draft/docs/week3.md

         <img src="images/borders.JPG" alt="The border button will allow you to outline your table" width="125"/>

 4. Set up a graph to plot your data in real time.
 For this experiment you will want to plot a histogram of your measurements of the the critical angle $$\theta_c$$.
 Today we are setting up an informal plot to look at our data in real time.
 This is different from a more formal figure that you would use to share/communicate your results - creating formal figures is a more careful process, we will do that next week after we've collected and reflected on our data.
 Here we summarize how to create a histogram in sheets.
-You can find more helpful information at: https://support.google.com/docs/answer/9146867?hl=en
+You can find more helpful information at: [*Click here to open in a new tab*](https://support.google.com/docs/answer/9146867?hl=en){:target="_blank"}

     + You can add a chart by selecting "insert" and then "chart" from the drop down menus.

     + A new "Chart Editor" Menu will appear on the RHS of the screen.
 Use the drop down menu under chart type to select "histogram".